danielwu68/amazon-echo-dot-aux-speaker-switch/README.md

 1. Wiring up with breadboard to make sure the circuit works
 ![](images/01_breadboard_wire_up.JPG)

-2. Solder the wires for ground (black), +5V (red), mechanical sensor V-hi (green), V-lo (dark blue).
-Note, the +5V is a bit hard to solder on.
-It requires a lot of patience.
+2. The jack sensor has 2 solder base on the circuit board located on the lower right of the image.
 There are a lot of places provide ground.
 Use whichever is easier to solder on.
+The +5 is the tiniest solder joint among them.
+It is located at the top right of the cluster of four solder joints (reference the photo below) near the ground solder joints of the micro USB socket.
+This one is hard to solder on and requires some patience and skill.
+Double check the voltage of those solder joints with a multimeter before soldering.
+Solder the wires for ground (black), +5V (red), mechanical sensor V-hi (green), V-lo (dark blue) and drill a hole on the case to run the wires through.
 ![](images/02_echo_dot_wiring.JPG)

-3. Remember to put the heat-shrink tube first before soldering the connectors.
+3. I also soldered on pin headers to those wires to make it easier to connect and disconnect to and from Echo Dot and the stereo/amplifier.
+If you plan to use heat-shrink tube to secure the connectors, remember to put the tube in first before soldering the connectors.
 ![](images/03_echo_dot_reassembled.JPG)

-4. Control panel of the stereo.
+4. I took apart the stereo and used a multimeter to find the LED solder joints on the control panel of the stereo.
+I soldered some different color wires from those joints then ran it outside of the stereo.
+I then make a connector for all those wires.
+In the future, I can use a micro controller and perhaps an IR LED to control the stereo trhough Echo's voice interface.
+The micro controller can detect if the stereo was on with expected input selected.
+If not, I can send IR signal to control the stereo accordingly.
 ![](images/04_stereo_control_panel.JPG)

 5. Close up view of the soldering places to the LED's on the control panel.